umarfaruk2/database_assignment_3/README.md

 ### Query 4: GROUP BY HAVING

-- In this query first we join that bookings and vehicles table from geting all information of both of them. then group by vehicle_name that we find from inner join table then use having to show which vehicle have in bookings more than 2. use count to calculate specific vehicle.
+- In this query first we join that bookings and vehicles table from geting all information of both of them. then group by vehicle_name that we find from inner join table then use having to show which vehicle have in bookings more than 2. use count to calculate number of specific vehicle.